gtbjj/gtbjj.github.io/_posts/2017-05-27-DND5E-NPC-Corros.md

 ---

-#### Peraonality & History
+#### Personality & History

 As with all archmages, he is old and powerful.
-Some have compared him to Elrond of the Middle Earth Realm.
+Some have compared him to [Elrond of the Middle Earth Realm](http://lotr.wikia.com/wiki/Elrond) as well as being terse, stern, and somewhat of a killjoy.

+Corros's history is largely unknown at this time, though he appears to be familiar with many types of old magic and entities within the world.
+For example, he has stated that The Great Deku tree of the Kokiri Forrest was his death and lamented the death of The Deku Tree.

+Corros's staff also appears to contain several spell scrolls.
+The number of charges, level and quantity of spells remains unkonwn -- however, at least one spell is known to be [Mordenkainen's Sword](http://thebombzen.com/grimoire/spells/mordenkainens-sword).

 ---